thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |
 | 4 | nMnCount | int | Deprecated | _Deprecated in Dash Core 0.12.3_<br><br>Number of masternode payment votes to request

-{% highlight text %}
-Note: Dash Core limits how frequently a masternode payment sync can be requested.
-Frequent requests will result in the node being banned.
-{% endhighlight %}

 The following annotated hexdump shows a pre-0.12.3 `mnget` message.
 (The message header has been omitted.)